valera-rozuvan/nintoku/site/_posts/2014-04-18-update-the-new-age-of-javascript-concurrency.markdown

     this.spectrum   = new Float32Array(bufferSize/2);

 `bufferSize` is to big, and Firefox JavaScript engine throws an error.
-Because of this, the fact that the heavy function run is not registered in the output.
-So it appears that for three or four mall functions only one heavy function i run.
+Because of this, the fact that the heavy function ran is not registered in the output.
+So it appears that for three or four small functions only one heavy function is run.
 This is not so.
 Both functions run one after the other.
 It is just that the heavy function sometimes errors, and no output for it is written.